FeatureBaseDB/www/content/use-cases/retail-analytics.md

 Retail transactions happen everywhere, in huge quantities.
 Whether you're looking at customers, purchases, or products, the data volume is enormous, and always growing.
 While most retailers have been using a variety of business intelligence tools to glean important information about their consumers from these transactions, this has become increasingly difficult as more and more transactions occur both in-store and online.
 Extracting valuable insights from all of that data is essential for survival in the cut-throat digital age: retailers have the ability to build a 360-degree understanding of their customers, track brand sentiment, build customized promotions, and even improve their store layout from detailed analyses of their transactions.
 However, many struggle to run fast, ad-hoc, drill-down queries, despite their growing importance in online marketplaces.

 That's part of why the Star Schema Benchmark exists: a well-known test of database query performance, modeled after classical data warehousing problems, with a retail transaction flavor.
-When we read this [blog post](https://hortonworks.com/blog/sub-second-analytics-hive-druid/) from Hortonworks about running the benchmark on Hive+Druid, we saw it as a challenge.
+When we read this [blog post](https://hortonworks.com/blog/sub-second-analytics-hive-druid/) from Hortonworks (in partnership with AtScale) about running the benchmark on Hive+Druid, we saw it as a challenge.
 Could we match their query times?
 Could we do better?
+Could we do it without all of the cumbersome cacheing and pre-computation required in the Hortonwork/AtScale benchmark?
 This is what we were up against:

 ![Hortonworks Druid results](/img/retail-analytics/results-druid.png)
 *Hortonworks Druid results, scale factor 1000, [courtesy of Hortonworks](https://hortonworks.com/blog/sub-second-analytics-hive-druid/)*